andrelucas/hsync/README.md

 Hsync is designed to do rsync-style file tree synchronisation, but to transfer only whole files in a way that can be scanned in-transit.

-It goes to some trouble to minimise the amount of data transferred, as the link for which it is designed is *very* slow.
+It goes to some trouble to minimise the amount of data transferred.

 ## In brief